vincenowell4/KSV-Software/docs/ProjectManagement/UserStories/VA83_Vote_Analytics.md

 f_va83_vote_analytics_page

 ## Modeling and Other Documents
-Vote analytics mock up page: [Vote Analytics Page](VA-83VoteAnalyticsUIMockup.png "Mockup of the vote analytics page")
+See Vote Analytics UI MockUp under Modeling folder

 ## Tasks
 1. Add buttons in table on vote review page that say "vote analytics"